-- a) Duration of construction period including site clearing, preparation, fording, corduroy roads, etc.; - b) Geotextile specifications and expected results on terrain and wetlands (derived from previous and/or existing examples in similar geography/terrain); - c) Wetland alterations; - d) Location of quarries (identification of excavation and borrow pits and planned rehabilitation); - e) Culvert and bridge installation; - f) Erosion and sediment control, and any other measures that will be undertaken to stabilize and rehabilitate the site during construction; - g) A separate, designated space for employee lunchroom, toilet, and washing facilities; - h) Storage area for hazardous materials, fuels, and lubricants; - Personnel requirements for each phase and component of construction, including projected workforce by month, employment equity, hiring practices, journeypersons, apprentices, students, and local preference.
+- a) duration of construction period including site clearing, preparation, roads, etc.; - b) timing for land clearing of each parcel; - c) any proposed wetland alterations; - d) buffers; - e) location of former landfill site and any potential impacts on Crown land application #138154 for the purpose of cattle pasture; - f) culvert and/or bridge installation;

+- g) erosion and sediment control, and any other measures that will be undertaken to stabilize and rehabilitate the site during construction (e.g. water resources management plan); - h) location, dimensions and materials of any buildings including animal shelter structures; - i) storage area for hazardous materials, fuels, and lubricants; - j) list of construction equipment; and - k) personnel requirements for each phase and component of construction, including projected workforce by month, employment equity, hiring practices, journeypersons, apprentices, students, and local preference.